-- a) the brain reorganises itself to get better at specific challenges;
+- The brain reorganises itself to get better at specific challenges;

-- b) the challenges we’re getting better at are challenges like spotting which words are red
+- The challenges we’re getting better at are challenges like spotting which words are red

-- c) end tests results on sites like Lumosity mean very little
+- End tests results on sites like Lumosity mean very little

 Which exercise is your favorite?